mach-composer/mach-composer-cli/docs/src/topics/deployment/overview.md

 hosting options in cloud providers (i.e. AWS Fargate).

 !!! tip "A component always contains a Terraform module"
-    Next to the component publishing its artifact into a component registry, it should also provide the necessary terraform resources for the component.
+    Next to the component publishing its artifact into an artifact repository, it should also provide the necessary terraform resources for the component.
     Usually, components have a `/terraform` directory in the root of the component, containing the Terraform module, which is the entrypoint for MACH